MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-plan.md

 - **Leverage existing operator contracts.** You keep your preferred operator and contracts.

+- **Find the right operator for you.** Choose from a selection of participating operators to meet your business needs.

 - **Operator-managed infrastructure.** Your operator manages the PSTN calling services and Session Border Controllers (SBCs), allowing you to save on hardware purchase and management.

 - **Faster, easier deployment.** You can quickly connect to your operator and assign phone numbers to users -– all from the Teams Admin Center.

 - **Enhanced support and reliability.** Operators provide technical support and shared service level agreements to improve support service, while direct peering powered by Azure creates a one-to-one network connection for enhanced reliability.